heritage-happenings/heritage-happenings.github.io/journal/2020/template.md

 ## COVID-19 Statistics for the Heritage neighborhood

-San Francisco new cases per day:
+San Francisco new cases per day:  current /  previous

-Heritage ~ Census Tract 129.02 ~ confirmed cases:
+Heritage ~ Census Tract 129.02 ~ confirmed cases:  current /  previous

 Here is link to a page on this website for tracking the statistics for the area around the Heritage: